Venango County Court Records

 PennsylvaniaCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on PennsylvaniaCourts.us are subject to the Terms of Service and Privacy Notice.

-Venango County is situated in northwestern Pennsylvania, with its county seat in the city of Franklin.
-The county’s court system operates under the Unified Judicial System of Pennsylvania and includes the Court of Common Pleas — which encompasses general civil and criminal divisions as well as a Family Division and an Orphans’ Court Division — along with three Magisterial District Courts that handle preliminary hearings, summary offenses, minor civil claims, and traffic matters.
-Court records generated by these tribunals consist of complaints, petitions, docket entries, motions, orders, judgments, transcripts, and evidence exhibits.
+Venango County sits in northwestern Pennsylvania, with Franklin as its county seat.
+The county's court system operates under the Unified Judicial System of Pennsylvania and includes the Court of Common Pleas—covering general civil and criminal matters, a Family Division, and an Orphans Court Division—along with three Magisterial District Courts that handle preliminary hearings, summary offenses, minor civil claims, and traffic matters.
+Case records across these courts include complaints, petitions, docket entries, motions, orders, judgments, transcripts, and evidence exhibits.

-Individuals seeking court records in Pennsylvania can begin by consulting PennsylvaniaCourts.us, though the primary public search tool for case information statewide is the UJS Portal, maintained by the Unified Judicial System of Pennsylvania.
-That portal allows free searches of docket sheets across the appellate courts, Courts of Common Pleas, and Magisterial District Courts.
-In Venango County, records are also available directly from the relevant clerk’s office at the courthouse in Franklin.
-Visitors may review files in person during business hours, and certain records can be requested by mail using forms published by the Administrative Office of Pennsylvania Courts.
-For criminal background inquiries specifically, the Pennsylvania State Police operates the PATCH system, an online tool that searches the state’s central criminal history repository.
+If you're looking for case information, a good place to start is PennsylvaniaCourts.us, but the main public search tool statewide is the UJS Portal, run by the Unified Judicial System of Pennsylvania.
+It's free to use and lets you search docket sheets across the appellate courts, Courts of Common Pleas, and Magisterial District Courts.
+You can also go directly to the relevant clerk's office at the courthouse in Franklin to review files in person or make a written request using forms published by the Administrative Office of Pennsylvania Courts.
+If you need a criminal background check specifically, the Pennsylvania State Police operates the PATCH system, an online tool that searches the state's central criminal history repository.

 How to Look Up a Court Case in Venango County?

-Venango County court cases are filed and maintained at multiple offices within the courthouse at 1168 Liberty Street in Franklin.
-The office you contact depends on the type of case.
+Venango County court cases are filed and maintained at several offices inside the courthouse at 1168 Liberty Street in Franklin.
+Which office you need depends on the type of case involved.

 Venango County Court of Common Pleas